ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/52-implementing-traversal.md

 Function `preorder` first checks that the tree is not empty (if it is, then the traversal is done and `preorder` simply returns).
-Otherwise, `preorder` makes a call to `visit`, which processes the root node (i.e., prints the value or performs whatever computation as required by the application).
+Otherwise, `preorder` makes a call to `visit`, which processes the root node (that is, prints the value or performs whatever computation as required by the application).
 Function `preorder` is then called recursively on the left subtree, which will visit all nodes in that subtree.
 Finally, `preorder` is called on the right subtree, visiting all nodes in the right subtree.